HenrickTheBull/henrickthebull/README.md

 ### <div align="center">I'm currently working on:</div>

-- 🔭 I’m currently working on Asterion: A Bespoke Discord Bot for Kesto Media
+- 🔭 I’m currently working on

-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently

-- ❓ Ask me about anything related to Kesto Media and it's your projects.
+- ❓ Ask me about anything related to

 - ⚡ Fun fact: I'm a bull.